ansible/ansible-documentation/docs/docsite/rst/network/user_guide/validate.rst

 Validating the data
 ====================

-Now that we have the structured data and the criteria, we can validate this data with the :ref:`validate <ansible_collections.ansible.utils.validate_module>` module.
+Now that we have the structured data and the criteria, we can validate this data with the :ansplugin:`validate <ansible.utils.validate#module>` module.

 The following tasks check if the current state of the interfaces match the desired state defined in the criteria file.